 To make bacteriochlorophyll a, you need BchXYZ, and two additional enzymes not found in Cyanobacteria nor Heliobacteria, these are BchF and BchC.
 After these two extra steps, you add a tail and then you have—finally—bacteriochlorophyll a.

-And I also think the reason why bacteriochlorophyll was invented is because bacteriochlorophyll reacts with oxygen and bleaches really quickly.
+And I also think the reason why bacteriochlorophyll a was invented is because bacteriochlorophyll g reacts with oxygen and bleaches really quickly.

 I like an scheme presented in 1987 by Olson and Pierson, see the attached figure (Olson and Pierson 1987).
 I think they got pretty close!
 I have made some adjustments, which reflects more what I think… not exactly, but it will do for now.